rocklobster-in/swv/rules/README.md

 ## all

-An `all` rule verifies that all of the child rules in the `rules` property are verified.
-Child rules are evaluated in order from the top, and if one of the rules fails, the iteration will terminate there.
+An `all` rule verifies that all child rules in the `rules` property that match the current context pass validation.
+Child rules are evaluated in order from the top; if any rule fails, the iteration terminates at that point.

-The failed child rule's `error` and `field` properties override the parent's counterparts.

 ## any

-An `any` rule verifies that any of the child rules in the `rules` property are verified.
-Child rules are evaluated in order from the top, and if one of the rules passes, the iteration will terminate there.
+An `any` rule verifies that at least one child rule in the `rules` property that matches the current context passes validation.
+Child rules are evaluated in order from the top; if any rule passes, the iteration terminates at that point.

 # Meta schema